Prenda Code Club Parent GuideInstructions for Prenda Parents on getting set up with a Prenda account, and setting up your coder to succeed!

 Workouts are where coders learn new concepts.
 These contain tutorials, small practice exercises, videos, and explanations of various coding concepts.

 Missions are projects.
 This is where coders will take the concepts they’re learning from the Workouts and apply them towards building real websites, animations, apps, and programs.
 They’ll start with a blank slate for each Mission, and build a project from scratch using a project outline provided in the software.

 External Usernames and Passwords

-Prenda Code Clubs utlizes some external coding platforms.
-Though we are no affiliated with any of these platforms, we have vetted them extensively, and they are the best tools for our coders.
+Prenda Code Clubs utilizes some external coding platforms.
+Though we are not affiliated with any of these platforms, we have vetted them extensively, respect their commitments to privacy and safety, and believe they are the best tools for our coders.
 To save your coder’s work in these platforms, you will have create usernames and passwords for each platform.
 We recommend writing each of these down for future reference.